KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
 2. Recommendation: Found `new Date()` in file `MMM-Grocy.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+3. Recommendation: No lint script found in package.json.
+It is recommended to add one.

 ### [MMM-GroveGestures by MMRIZE](https://github.com/MMRIZE/MMM-GroveGestures)